 Two words you often hear together are mobile and site speed.
 And that’s not without reason because these two go hand in hand.
-Mobile-friendliness and site speed are some of the most pressing matters we have to deal with as SEOs, developers, and site owners.
+Mobile-friendliness and site speed are some of the most pressing matters we have to deal with.
 Measuring page speed has always been something of a dark art.
-The site speed tools we use today are fairly adequate, but with the new Web Vitals metrics Google is trying to come at it from a different, more realistic angle: Google Lighthouse.
+The site speed tools we use today are fairly adequate, but with the new Web Vitals metrics Google is trying to come at it from a different, more realistic angle, taking page experience into account.
 Here, I’ll take a closer look at how to check your mobile site speed and SEO with Google Lighthouse.

 What is Google Lighthouse?

-Lighthouse is a tool built by Google and was initially meant to audit Progressive Web Apps (PWA).
-The tool executes four audits for accessibility, performance, Progressive Web Apps and an extended list of best practices.
-Recently, Google even added a basic SEO check.
-Together, these give you an excellent overview of the quality and performance of your mobile website as well as your desktop site, or web app.
+Lighthouse is a page experience tool built by Google and was initially meant to audit Progressive Web Apps (PWA).
+The tool executes five audits for accessibility, performance, SEO, Progressive Web Apps and an extended list of best practices.
+Powered by the new Core Web Vitals, these audits together give you an excellent overview of the quality and performance of your mobile website as well as your desktop site, or web app.

 Site speed is all about perception and user experience.
 Speed in numbers means nothing if your site still feels slow.
 Loads of users around the world are on rather crappy mobile connections of 3G or less.
-Even with lightning-fast 4G connections, a site can simply feel laggy and slow.
+Even with lightning-fast 5G connections, a site can simply feel laggy and slow.
 And we all know what a devastating effect a slow site can have on your conversion.
 Shaving milliseconds of the time needed to load your site could make a world of difference.
 Not to mention the frustration that happens when a slow-loading ad pushes down the button you just wanted to click.

 While testing, Google Lighthouse simulates visiting your mobile site via a flaky 3G connection on a slightly underpowered device.
 Packets are lost in an attempt to simulate real-world conditions as authentically as possible.
 These insights are combined with other data.
 After running the test, you’ll get a report with a score and actionable advice with issues to tackle.
-Granted, the recently updated and redesigned Test My Site by Google is infinitely more beautiful, but also a lot less comprehensive.

 PageSpeed Insights vs. Google Lighthouse

 PageSpeed Insights is probably the most used site speed analysis tool out there.
-While it gives you a nice score and a list of possible improvements, it also gives you an idea of the perceived loading speed of your site.
+It gives you a nice score and a list of possible improvements, plus it gives you an idea of the perceived loading speed of your site.
 Also, PageSpeed Insights gives recommendations and identifies opportunities to improve the performance of your page.
 Some of these do tend to be hard implement, so getting a 100/100 is a pipe dream for most sites.

-Lighthouse takes a much more practical approach and puts user experience front and center.
-It visits your site over a throttled 3G connection so it can emulate what a real visitor in the real world would experience.
+These new Web Vitals take a much more practical approach and put user experience front and center.
+The tools visit your site over a throttled connection on an average device so it can emulate what a real visitor in the real world might experience.
 Instead of just loading your site like the classic speed tools used to do, these Web Vitals-powered tools check how and when it responds to input — and if stuff happens after the initial load.
 It finds the exact moment when your content is ready to use, so you can try and optimize that when it feels too slow.
 Plus, you can find annoyances that hinder a good page experience.

 What to look for in Lighthouse results

 The whole concept of speeding up your mobile site is two-pronged; your site must be fast, and it must feel fast.
 You, therefore, need to get your content on screen as fast as possible.
 Don’t let people wait.
 Also, users must be able to interact with your content as soon as possible.
-Since Google announced that page speed is a ranking factor for SEO, you need to fix these issues.
+Since Google announced that page speed and page experience are ranking factors for SEO, you need to fix these issues.

 What should your priority be?
 Load your content first.
 Awesome graphics and killer animations can wait.
 Your message – and what people are looking for – is most likely in the content.
 You can load the rest of the content in the background and ease it on the screen later on.

-While measuring the performance of your mobile site, Lighthouse uses the following metrics:
+While measuring the performance of your site, Lighthouse 6.0 uses the following metrics:

 The Lighthouse report also features some opportunities to improve the site speed of your mobile site, including how much loading time they will save.
 These include reducing render-blocking stylesheets, render-blocking scripts, properly sizing images and fixing offscreen images.